Honors and Awards

-DaiShon Neal appeared on the defensive line in each of the first seven games this season before an injury forced him to miss the final five games.
+Neal appeared on the defensive line in each of the first seven games before an injury forced him to miss the final five games.
 Neal totaled a career-high three tackles as a junior.
 All three of his tackles came in Big Ten play, as he tied his career high with two stops at No. 19 Michigan and added a tackle against Purdue the next week.

 Neal was a prominent special teams player and added depth on the defensive line while appearing in all 12 games as a sophomore in 2017.
 Neal recorded his lone tackle on the season from his defensive end spot in the Huskers’ 12-point fourth-quarter comeback victory at Purdue.

 Neal played in nine games, both on special teams and as a reserve end.
 Neal was on the Huskers' punt block team for the majority of the season.
 He had an assisted tackle at Northwestern and a solo stop at Ohio State.

 Neal sat out the season as a redshirt.
 He was sidelined for much of the season by a leg injury.

 Neal spent two seasons at William B. Travis High School before moving to Omaha where he was one of the state’s top players for Coach Jay Ball.
 Neal was a four-year varsity performer in high school, as he enrolled at Omaha Central prior to his junior season.
 As a senior, Neal recorded 51 tackles, including 39 solo stops for the Eagles’ defense.
 He also had 13 tackles for loss, five sacks and six quarterback hurries.
 He caused one fumble, recovered another and blocked one kick.